mactul/powermake/tutorials/04-configuration-and-crosscompilation/README.md

 > [!IMPORTANT]
 > As seen above, PowerMake is able to infers all unspecified fields to find a value coherent with what you specifically specified.
-> However, it will ***never*** infers a field that you have specified somewhere.
+> However, it will ***never*** infer a field that you have specified somewhere.
 For example if you specify in the global config that your C++ compiler is clang++ and then you try to compile with:
 > ```sh
 > CC=i686-w64-mingw32-gcc python makefile.py -rv
 > ```